 All eligible businesses are required by law to pay the levy, irrespective of how they voted during the ballot.
 Businesses that receive charitable mandatory relief from business rates or who have a rateable value below £25k are exempt.

 GOVERNANCE AND MANAGEMENT

-The BID is overseen by a voluntary Management Board of local representatives.
+The BID is overseen by a voluntary Advisory Board of local representatives.